Inequality of Opportunity and Income Redistribution: Experimental Design

 \subsection{Spectator Treatments}

-Spectators always observe features of the environment that are informative about whether worker outcomes are merit- or luck-based.
-The experiment embeds between-subject variation in the source of luck (lucky opportunities vs. lucky outcomes), the timing of when luck is revealed to the workers (before vs. after), and the information available to spectators about the importance of luck (full vs. partial).
-We also implement within-subject variation in how likely it was that the winner was merit-based (i.e., $\pi$).
+We implement within-subject variation in how likely it was that the winner was merit-based (i.e., $\pi$).
+Spectators always observe features of the environment that are informative about the probability that the inequality between workers is merit-based.
+Moreover, the experiment embeds between-subject variation in the source of luck (lucky opportunities vs. lucky outcomes), the timing of when luck is revealed to the workers (ex-post vs. ex-ante), the information available to spectators about the importance of luck (full vs. partial), and the timing of workers' awareness about the source of luck (after vs. before).
+Appendix Table \ref{tab:treatments} provides an overview of these between-subject treatments.